davidan1981/repia/README.md

 ### Routing Error

-Routing errors can be caught using `BaseController#exceptions_app`.
+Routing errors can be caught using `Repia::Controller::Base#exceptions_app`.
 To configure it, add this to `config/application.rb`:

     config.exceptions_app = lambda {|env| ApplicationController.action(:exceptions_app).call(env)}